CONSTITUTION and BY-LAWS

 ARTICLE IV - Meetings of the Board of Directors

 The Board of Directors shall meet at the Annual Scientific Meeting and at least on two additional dates spaced appropriately throughout the year at a time and location chosen by the President.
 Special meetings, including conference calls, or computer networking with e-mail votes of the Board of Directors may be called at a time designated by the President, or upon the written request of a simple majority of the members of the Board of Directors.

-At any duly convened meeting of the Board of Directors, a simple majority of two-thirds of the Board of Directors present in person, or by phone, or by videoconference, or by e-mail at the start of the meeting shall constitute a quorum.
+At any duly convened meeting of the Board of Directors, a simple majority of the Board of Directors present in person, or by phone, or by videoconference, or by e-mail at the start of the meeting shall constitute a quorum.

 The Chair of the Board of Directors may invite any individual to report or join in discussions at a specific meeting of the Board of Directors.
 Such an invited individual will have no vote in the proceedings of the Board.

 Any member of the Society wishing to attend a Board of Directors meeting must send a written request to the Chair at least fourteen (14) days prior to the Board meeting.
 The decision of the Chair is final.

 The Chair may call the Board into Executive Session at any time.
 Executive Sessions are only called when the Board must deal with sensitive issues related to the overall health and well-being of the Society.
 Only the Board members and invited staff may remain in the meeting (live or virtual) room for the Executive Session.
 The Chair may invite another member to remain only if that member’s attendance is integral to the Executive Session’s business.
 All other guests of the Board must leave the meeting room (live or virtual).

 ARTICLE V - Duties of Officers and Executive Director